dtype-next Cheatsheet

 NDBuffers implement Indexed and IFn allowing them to be destructured on their outermost dimension and allowing a default slicing operation to happen if the number of integer arguments to their IFn interface is less than the number of dimensions.

 • select - select a subrect of data.
 Dimension-indexes can be specified via the keyword :all, a clojure range, or a convertible-to-long-reader object.
-This can be used to crap an image or to do reorderings such as imagespace bga->rgb conversions.
+This can be used to crop an image or to do reorderings such as imagespace bga->rgb conversions.

 • transpose - Generic in-place transpose dimensions to implement operations of the type i,j,k -> k,j,i for all orderings of i,j,k.
 This can be used, for instance, to convert between channels-first planar representation of an image (2d planes of r,g,b,a) to a standard rgba-interleaved representation of an image.